On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the presence of spillback

 \subsection{Approximation errors with spillback}

 This section is devoted to establishing the approximation error of the continuum signal model when the signal cycles in the on-and-off model are not infinitesimal, and when spillback occurs at the intersection.
-When compared to the non-spillback case, the difference between the two models in the presence of spillback may be larger and grow with time.
+In contrast to the non-spillback case, the difference between the two models in the presence of spillback may be larger and grow with time.

 Let us recall the signalized merge junction shown in Figure \ref{figsimplemerge}, and focus on the link $I_1$.
 All notations employed earlier will remain in effect in this section.